Will a Car Accident Settlement Affect My SSI Benefits?

 • The first $20 each month

-The applicant’s “resources” are also considered toward the income limit, including:
+The SSA also considers the applicant’s “resources” towards the income limit, including:

 • Burial plots